-With graduates entering the workforce with specialized degrees from one of our three colleges (Aeronautics, Business, Arts & Sciences), Embry-Riddle Worldwide’s Career Services staff and resources are designed to help guide students and alumni into their respective fields.
+With graduates completing specialized degrees from one of our three colleges (Aeronautics, Business, Arts & Sciences), Worldwide Career Services staff and resources help to guide students and alumni through career transitions into their desired fields.

 For an overview of career services, please review this Career Services Orientation as well as additional links to available career resources on this page.

-Whether you are a military veteran or civilian transitioning between career industries, or a student searching for full-time or co-op/internship opportunities, Embry-Riddle Worldwide Career Services enhances your potential for a successful transition from the classroom to the workplace – regardless of the industry.
-Contact our office immediately after enrollment to develop and begin implementing a career strategy during your academic degree program.
-Discover the value of preparing a resume, practicing interviewing skills and connecting with employers to maximize your career potential.
-We provide access through our “one stop shop” to free career resources to successfully “launch into orbit” Embry-Riddle Worldwide students and alumni.
+Whether you are a military veteran, a civilian transitioning between career industries, or a student searching for full-time or co-op/internship opportunities, Embry-Riddle Worldwide Career Services enhances your potential to successfully transition from the classroom to the workplace – regardless of the industry.
+Contact our office immediately after enrollment to develop and implement a career strategy during your academic degree program.
+Discover the value of preparing a resume, practicing interviewing skills and connecting with employers to maximize career potential.
+We provide access to free career resources through our “one stop shop” to successfully “launch into orbit” students and alumni.
 Contact our office today to develop your personal career plan.

-Being prepared with your professional credentials is vitally essential in successfully creating a great first impression and landing an interview for a job opportunity.
-Research shows that employers often review a resume for less than one minute, which makes an outstanding resume even more important.
-Worldwide Career Services assists students and alumni with valuable resources including free resume reviews, resume sample formats, interview preparation tips, and alumni networking assistance.
-Develop your professional credentials professional affiliations and groups as well as with the Embry-Riddle alumni network.
+Being prepared with your professional credentials is vitally essential in creating a great first impression and landing an interview for a job opportunity.
+Research indicates that employers often review a resume for less than one minute, which makes an outstanding resume even more important.
+Worldwide Career Services assists students and alumni with valuable career resources including: free resume reviews, resume sample formats, interview preparation tips, and alumni networking assistance.
+Develop your professional credentials and join professional affiliations and groups, including participation in the Embry-Riddle alumni network.

-The Co-op/Internship (COIN) Program provides students the opportunity to earn academic credit while gaining valuable work experience through practical application within their career industry in various career industries through practical application of academic knowledge.
-Students may be considered for permanent career opportunities after successful completion of a co-op/internship, since many employers actively develop their workforce recruitment strategies from their university relationships through a robust COIN program.
+The Co-op/Internship (COIN) Program provides students an opportunity to earn academic credit and to gain valuable work experience through practical application within their career industry.
+Students are often considered for permanent career opportunities after successful completion of a co-op/internship, since many employers actively develop their workforce recruitment strategies from their university relationships through a robust COIN program.
 Current students may access information by visiting the Career Services Co-op/Internship page in ERNIE.

 Embry-Riddle Aeronautical University hosts multiple job fairs and industry expos throughout the year for all ERAU students and alumni.
 ERAU Worldwide students and alumni are encouraged to attend annual Industry/Career Expo events hosted by Daytona Beach, Prescott, and Worldwide campus locations as well as national industry conferences.
 For more information, visit ERAU Career Events or contact the Worldwide Career Services office.

-Embry-Riddle Worldwide Career Services provide employers the opportunity to connect directly with a diverse group of students and alumni with academic and industry talent and experience.
-Employers may contact Worldwide Career Services for information on posting career opportunities in EagleHire as well as registration information for ERAU Industry/Career Expo events.
-Available career opportunities are also included in the Worldwide weekly Jobs Report email and the ERAU Worldwide Career Services LinkedIn group page.
+Embry-Riddle Worldwide provides employers the opportunity to connect directly with diverse groups of students and alumni with academic and industry talent and experience.
+Contact Worldwide Career Services for information on posting career opportunities on our university jobs board, EagleHire, as well as register to participate and recruit at ERAU Industry/Career Expo events.
+Career opportunities are also posted in a weekly Jobs Report email and on the ERAU Worldwide Career Services LinkedIn group page.